dwrobel/flatcam/README.md

 - fixed a rare issue in the generation of non-copper-region geometry started from the Gerber Object UI (selected tab)
 - Print function is now printing a PDF file for a selection of objects in the colors from canvas
+- added an icon in the infobar that will show more clearly the status of the grid snapping

 19.12.2019